jasonkneen/SwarmFlow/README.md

 {% endfor %}
 ```

-For examples of how this is applied in workflows, refer to `data/guide_to_reading.yaml`.
+For examples of how this is applied in workflows, refer to `data/workflows/guide_to_reading.yaml`.

 ## 5. Future plans

-- [ ] **Integrate External Knowledge Bases**: Add support for Retrieval-Augmented Generation (RAG) in the workflow.
+- [X] **Integrate External Knowledge Bases**: Add support for Retrieval-Augmented Generation (RAG) in the workflow.

 ## 6. Reference